Normal subgroups of SimpHAtic groups: Proof of Theorem

-\emph{Proof of Theorem~\ref{t:0}:} Assume that $K$ is not of finite index.
+\emph{Proof of Theorem~\ref{t:0}:} Assume that a finitely presented normal subgroup $K$ is neither finite nor of finite index.
 Then we have an exact sequence $K\rightarrowtail G \twoheadrightarrow Q$ of infinite groups.
-A simply connected SimpHAtic complex $X$ on which $G$ acts geometrically is AHA by \cite[Corollary 3.2]{OS}.
-Thus $\pi_2^{\infty}(G)=0$, by \cite[Theorem 7.4]{OS}.
-Since $X$ is also finite dimensional and contractible (by Whitehead's theorem), by \cite[Theorem 7.6]{OS}, we have that $G$ has type $F_{\infty}$ and $\pi_1^{\infty}(G)\neq 0$.
-As a subgroup of an AHA group $K$ is itself AHA, and thus of type $F_{\infty}$ as well, by \cite[Theorem 6.1]{OS}.
-Therefore, the assumptions of Theorem~\ref{t:2} (for the case $n=2$) are fulfilled.
-As in the proof of Theorem~\ref{t:2} (see Subsection~\ref{s:1red}) we have that $K$ is the fundamental group of a graph of groups $\mathcal K$ with vertex groups $\{ K_i \}$ having at most one end each, and with finite edge groups.
-We have to show that none of $K_i$ has one end -- then $K$ is the fundamental group of a graph of finite groups, that is, $K$ is virtually free.
+A simply connected SimpHAtic complex $X$ on which $G$ acts geometrically is AHA by \cite[Corollary 3.6]{OS}.
+Thus $\pi_n^{\infty}(G)=0$, for all $n\geqslant 2$, by \cite[Theorem 7.5]{OS}.
+Since $X$ is also finite-dimensional and contractible (by Whitehead's theorem), by \cite[Theorem 7.7]{OS}, we have that $G$ has type $F_{\infty}$ and $\pi_1^{\infty}(G)\neq 0$.
 Note that a full subcomplex or a covering of a SimpHAtic complex is again SimpHAtic.
-Theorefore, by a theorem of Hanlon-Mart{\'{\i}}nez-Pedroza \cite[Theorem 1.1]{HaMP}, each group $K_i$ acts geometrically on a simply connected SimpHAtic complex.
-If $K_i$ is one-ended then, again by \cite[Theorem 7.6]{OS}, we have $\pi_1^{\infty}(K_i)\neq 0$ and thus $\pi_1^{\infty}(K)\neq 0$ -- contradiction.
-Hence, all $K_i$ are finite, and the proof is completed. $\Box$
+Therefore, by a theorem of Hanlon-Mart{\'{\i}}nez-Pedroza \cite[Theorem 1.1]{HaMP}, the group $K$ acts geometrically on a simply connected SimpHAtic complex.
+By the case (1) of Theorem~\ref{t:2}, it follows that $K$ is virtually free. $\Box$

 \emph{Proof of Corollary~\ref{c:0}:} It is clear that a subcomplex of a nonpositively curved (that is, locally CAT(0)) $2$--complex is itself nonpositively curved and two-dimensional, and hence aspherical.
-Thus some its simplicial subdivision is SimpHAtic.
+Therefore, there exists a subdivision of such complex which is a simplicial complex, hence SimpHAtic.
 The SimpHAtic property for weakly systolic complexes with $SD_2^{\ast}$ links follows from \cite[Proposition 8.2]{O-sdn}.
 In particular, systolic complexes are SimpHAtic (see also \cite{JS1}).
-Small cancellation graphical small cancellation complexes are (up to some simplicial subdivision) obviously SimpHAtic -- see e.g.\ \cite[Example 4.4]{OS} (or use a theorem of Wise \cite[Sections 6 \& 12]{Wise} saying that groups acting geometrically on such complexes act geometrically on systolic complexes).
+Graphical small cancellation complexes are (up to some simplicial subdivision) obviously SimpHAtic -- see e.g.\ \cite[Example 4.4]{OS}.
 Therefore, Corollary~\ref{c:0} follows directly from Theorem~\ref{t:0}. $\Box$

 For other examples of SimpHAtic complexes extending the list in Corollary~\ref{c:0} (that is, to which Theorem~\ref{t:0} applies) see e.g.\ \cite[Section 1.1]{HaMP} and \cite[Section 4]{OS}.